greglook/cljstyle/doc/configuration.md

 if it is not present.
 There is no configuration for this rule beyond the `:enabled?` state.

+### `:comments`

+This rule standardizes comment formatting by requiring that inline and leading comments have regular prefixes.

+* `:inline-prefix`

+  Prefix to use after the semicolon for inline comments.
+An inline comment begins on the same line following another form.

+* `:leading-prefix`

+  Prefix to use after the semicolon for leading comments.
+A leading comment is generally the first thing on its line.

 ### `:vars`

 This rule corrects formatting of var definition forms like `def`.
 There is no